Peter-Opapa/PostgreSQL_retail_sales/README.md

 - Extract average customer spending and segment purchase behaviors

-.Perform data cleaning and transformation directly in SQL
+- Perform data cleaning and transformation directly in SQL

 This project demonstrates my ability to work with relational databases, write efficient SQL queries, and use SQL as a tool for real-world data analysis.
 It also showcases foundational skills in data wrangling, aggregation, and business-focused insights — essential for data analyst and data engineering roles

-## Author - Peter Opapa@2025
+## Author - Peter Opapa